-Being a solo traveller is a two-fold affair!
-On the one hand you are completely independent, having to think only of yourself and no one else’s likes and dislikes.
+Being a solo traveler is a two-fold affair!
+On the one hand, you are completely independent, having to think only of yourself and no one else’s likes and dislikes.
 (Phew!)
-But on the other you’ll need to carefully consider issues like the extra cost of guides and private transfers, as well as security and safety, single supplements etc.
+But on the other, you’ll need to carefully consider issues like the extra cost of guides and private transfers, as well as security and safety, single supplements, etc.

 We’ve listed some important tips and options to take into account for your solo trip to South Africa.
-From our experience, we find that there are some places – and some ways of travelling – that work better than others for solo travellers in Southern Africa.
+From our experience, we find that there are some places – and some ways of traveling – that work better than others for solo travelers in Southern Africa.

 How to get around

 Small group tours

 One option is to take a small group scheduled tour.
 This allows you to meet fellow travelers in a friendly atmosphere.
 You can opt to take a full tour of 11 to 14 days to cover your whole trip.
 Or you could take shorter tours only 3 or 4 nights at a time.